Home | Volume 48 | Article number 88

 Tables and figure Up Down

-Table 1: social demographic data of pediatric inpatients
+Table 1: social demographic data of hospitalized pediatric patients

 Table 2: common diseases among pediatric inpatients